The Night Beyond the Tricornered Window: Manga

 The Night Beyond the Tricornered Window is written and illustrated by Tomoko Yamashita.
 It is her longest work to date.
-It was serialized in the monthly manga magazine Magazine Be × Boy from March 7, 2013, in the April 2013 issue to December 7, 2020, in the January 2021 issue.
-The chapters were later released in 8 bound volumes by Libre under the Kurofune Comics imprint.
+It was serialized in the monthly boys' love manga magazine Magazine Be × Boy from March 7, 2013, in the April 2013 issue to December 7, 2020, in the January 2021 issue.
+The chapters were later released in eight bound volumes by Libre under the Kurofune Comics imprint.
 Volume 2 was sold with a bonus illustration card with purchase through Amazon.

 In September 2014, Viz Media announced at Yaoi-Con that they licensed the series for North American distribution in English under their SuBLime imprint, releasing it in digital format.